NeoVintageous/neovintageous.github.io/src/index.md

 hero:
   name: "NeoVintageous"
-  text: "ST Vim Engine"
+  text: "Vim Emulator for Sublime Text"
-  tagline: "Explore the fastest, most reliable Vim engine for the Sublime Text editor."
+  tagline: "Discover the fastest and most reliable Vim emulation for Sublime Text or any text editor or IDE."
   image:
     src: /zap.svg
     width: 100